Best Graphics Cards for Gaming in India 2026

 Best for: 4K 144Hz gaming, high-end builds that don’t need the 5090’s price tag.

-Indian pricing lands at Rs.
+Indian pricing lands around Rs.
 1,20,000 to Rs.
-2,11,000 depending on the AIB model and retailer, with the ASUS TUF variant around Rs.
-1,54,000 and the COLORFUL iGame at Rs.
-1,36,000 as of March 2026.
+2,11,000 depending on the AIB model and retailer.
 A minimum 850W PSU is required.
-DLSS 4 with Multi Frame Generation pushes frame rates past 100 FPS in most 4K titles with ray tracing enabled.
+DLSS 4 with Multi Frame Generation pushes frame rates past 100 FPS in most 4K titles with ray tracing enabled, and DLSS 4.5 has tightened image quality further over the last year.

 For buyers with a 4K 144Hz monitor, this is the strongest GPU purchase right now.
-The 5080 delivers about 80% of the 5090’s performance at roughly half the Indian price, making it the best high-end GPU value on this list.
+The 5080 delivers about 80% of the 5090’s performance at roughly half the Indian price, making it the best high-end value on this list.
 The 360W TDP also means it runs cooler and quieter than the 5090, which matters when ambient temps hit 40°C in Indian summers.

 NVIDIA GeForce RTX 5070 Ti